emacs-ng/emacs-ng/docs/handbook/lisp-fn.md

 differences.
 However these features can be used by functions that are part of new features.

-The first thing to look at is .
+The first thing to look at is `atan`.
 It takes an optional second argument, which makes it interesting.
 The complicated mathematical bits, on the other hand, are handled by the standard library.
 This allows us to focus on the porting process without getting distracted by the math.

 The Lisp values we are given as arguments are tagged pointers; in this case they are pointers to doubles.
 The code has to check the tag and